Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 But, it’s not really a mystery anymore.
 With new services and technology, it’s possible for every business to achieve “reporting nirvana” with less effort and expense than ever before.

 Just follow these four simple steps:

 The biggest mistake that executives and sales leaders make is to try to report on everything.
 With so much data available these days, business leaders often try to consume everything.
 But, not every metrics is as important as the next.
 Looking at everything leads to wasted time and effort.

 Instead, focus first on what is most important for your company’s marketing and sales success when using your executive dashboard software.

 High level numbers might include lead and deal volume, pipeline or forecast size, sales figures, or cost-per and profit-per metrics.
 Remember, if everything is important, then nothing is!
 Here’s an example of a high level report we often customize for each of our clients:

 Busy executives should determine what metrics are most important for their business and then monitor them religiously.

 Once you determine what your organization’s key metrics are, it’s time to figure out how to gather, manipulate, and analyze them in the simplest manner possible.
-To do this, you will need to pull data from a variety of sales and marketing data sources such as Google Analytics, HubSpot, Mixpanel, Salesforce, Facebook Ads, Google Sheets, and many others, into one centralized sales and marketing report.
+To do this, you will need to pull data from a variety of sales and marketing data sources such as Google Analytics, HubSpot, Mixpanel, Salesforce, Facebook Ads, Google Sheets, and many others, into one centralized sales and marketing dashboard.